naruaika/grapik-quran/README.md

 All I'd like to do is have a digital Quran app installed on my desktop.
 I know very well that there are many great apps on mobile—such as [Quran for Android](https://play.google.com/store/apps/details?id=com.quran.labs.androidquran) and [Al Quran (Tafsir & by Word)](https://play.google.com/store/apps/details?id=com.greentech.quran)—or the web—such as [Ayat](https://quran.ksu.edu.sa/index.php#aya=1_1&m=hafs&qaree=husary&trans=ar_mu) and [Quran.com](https://quran.com/)—, but I just want one on the desktop at the moment.

-Why not just use the [Ayat](https://quran.ksu.edu.sa/ayat/?l=en) app desktop version which was officially developed by KSU?
+Why not just use the [Ayat](https://quran.ksu.edu.sa/ayat/?l=en) app desktop version which was officially developed by [King Saud University](https://ksu.edu.sa/en/)?
 Unfortunately, due to [Adobe AIR](https://en.wikipedia.org/wiki/Adobe_AIR) has reached [end of life](https://www.adelaide.edu.au/technology/your-services/software/adobe-air-end-of-life) on December 31, 2020, we won't be able to get it from the official GNU/Linux distro's repository.
 Not to mention that Adobe has decided to [no longer support](https://helpx.adobe.com/air/kb/install-air-2-64-bit.html) Adobe AIR for Linux desktop as of June 14, 2011.
 So, it has been such a pain to install Ayat on Linux since then.

-There are many alternatives to Ayat, such as [Zekr](https://sourceforge.net/projects/zekr/), [Elforkane](https://github.com/zakariakov/elforkane), and [Albasheer](https://github.com/yucefsourani/albasheer-electronic-quran-browser).
+There're many alternatives to Ayat, such as [Zekr](https://sourceforge.net/projects/zekr/), [Elforkane](https://github.com/zakariakov/elforkane), and [Albasheer](https://github.com/yucefsourani/albasheer-electronic-quran-browser).
 But they don't feel as great as Ayat to me.
 That's why I've been working hardly on **Grapik Quran** to meet my personal needs.
 Also that's not less important is learning to develop a real app from people as being open source.

 ## Motivation